Blanchard's transsexualism typology: Background

-In 1982, Kurt Freund and colleagues argued there were two distinct types of trans women, each with distinct causes: one type associated with childhood femininity and androphilia (sexual attraction to men), and another associated with fetishism and gynephilia (sexual attraction to women).
-Freund stated that the sexual arousal in this latter type could be associated, not only with crossdressing, but also with other feminine-typical behaviors, such as applying make-up or shaving the legs.

-Freund, four of his colleagues, and two other sexologists had previously published papers on "feminine gender identity in homosexual males" and "Male Transsexualism" in 1974.
-They occasionally also used the term homosexual transsexual to describe transgender men attracted to women.
-Blanchard credited Freund with being the first author to distinguish between erotic arousal due to dressing as a woman (transvestic fetishism) and erotic arousal due to fantasizing about being female (which Freund called cross-gender fetishism).
+In 1982, Kurt Freund argued that there were two distinct types of trans women: one type associated with childhood femininity and androphilia (attraction to men), and another associated with fetishism and gynephilia (attraction to women).
+Freund posited that these two types had different causes, and studied sexual arousal in the latter type.
+His study focused on fetishistic cross-dressing, but he believed that that was only one expression of fetishism, alongside other feminine-typical behaviors, such as applying makeup or shaving the legs.
+Blanchard credited Freund with being the first author to distinguish between fantasizing as the opposite sex only when sexually aroused (transvestic fetishism) and erotic arousal due to fantasizing about being female (which he called cross-gender fetishism).